 Research Projects

 I am working on the following research projects in theoretical particle physics.
-Reach out if you are interested in doing a summer research internship.
+Reach out if you are interested in doing an undergraduate research internship.

 | On-Shell Scattering Amplitudes | Massive spinor helicity amplitudes, cross sections, and coalescence (manuscript; arXiv link) |